jmacwan/POSPair/README.md

 Word pairs are generated with the refrence to the whole text.
 Word pairs can be understood when the whole sentence is taken into context.

+Generate better word embeddings for represenatation with POSPair.

 ## GETTING STARTED:
 ### PREREQUISITES:
 1. Python 3.0 or higher